And greetings to you once again, music lovers, thrill seekers, conversationalists all across the fruited plane.

 And people who oppose them are bigots.

-So you immediately be categorizing what you want as a civil right, you immediately establish your appointments, a bunch of bigot hayseeds, making it easier to uh defeat them.
+So you immediately, by categorizing what you want as a civil right, you immediately establish your opponent as a bunch of bigot hayseeds, making it easier to defeat them.

-Now the f to answer your question specifically, the 14th Amendment and the equal protection clause, which is what the proponents argue, that's where they go in the Constitution to advance the notion, same-sex marriage.
+Now, to answer your question specifically, the 14th Amendment and the Equal Protection Clause, which is what the proponents argue, that's where they go in the Constitution to advance the notion, same-sex marriage.

-The Fourteenth Amendment was passed after the Civil War to apply to former slaves to ensure that they are treated like all other citizens.
+The 14th Amendment was passed after the Civil War to apply to former slaves to ensure that they are treated like all other citizens.

 It never did have anything to do with gay marriage.